Glossary

 - Virtual Scalping

-- Banks and Others Base Their Service On Their Most-Profitable Customers
+- Banks and Others Base Their Service On Their Most Profitable Customers

 - Discriminating Business Sense